kubernetes-sigs/descheduler/README.md

 Pods subject to a Pod Disruption Budget(PDB) are not evicted if descheduling violates its PDB.
 The pods are evicted by using the eviction subresource to handle PDB.

+## High Availability

+In High Availability mode, Descheduler starts [leader election](https://github.com/kubernetes/client-go/tree/master/tools/leaderelection) process in Kubernetes.
+You can activate HA mode if you choose to deploy your application as Deployment.

+Deployment starts with 1 replica by default.
+If you want to use more than 1 replica, you must consider enable High Availability mode since we don't want to run descheduler pods simultaneously.

+### Configure HA Mode

+The leader election process can be enabled by setting `--leader-elect` in the CLI.
+You can also set `--set=leaderElection.enabled=true` flag if you are using Helm.

+To get best results from HA mode some additional configurations might require:
+* Configure a [podAntiAffinity](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node) rule if you want to schedule onto a node only if that node is in the same zone as at least one already-running descheduler
+* Set the replica count greater than 1

 ## Metrics

 | name	| type	| description |